-This year marks the 10th anniversary of the iPhone, and everyone is predicting Apple will release a phone too awesome to be called simply '7s' (though it is expected to additionally launch an iterative 7s and 7s Plus).
+This year marks the 10th anniversary of the iPhone, and everyone is predicting Apple will release a new phone too awesome to be called simply '7s' (though the 7s and 7s Plus are also supposedly launching).

 The anniversary phone, though, has been widely dubbed the iPhone 8 and could be the 'revolutionary' handset we've all been waiting for.
 One thing is almost certain: it will have a tall OLED display, probably made by Samsung which has been using these displays ever since it launched the Galaxy range.
-See also: Best phones 2017.
+Click here for the latest Apple leak.

-Here's a summary of what to expect from the iPhone 8, which could well look like this:
+Here's a summary of what to expect from the iPhone 8, which could well look exactly like this dummy which came from Olixar via Mobile Fun:

 - iOS 11 software

-- Integrated Touch ID under display or in new, larger power button
+- Integrated Touch ID under display with virtual home button

 - Apple A11 processor